 Given that over 30 million Americans, or approximately one in 13 Americans, suffer from hearing loss, you are not alone.
 Do you ever find yourself or your spouse making any of the following excuses to cover for trouble hearing?

 Why do people mumble so much?
 Why don’t people look me in the eye when speaking?
 After all, I can hear just fine.

 While all of these statements may be true, there’s more to it than that.
 Hearing loss is often gradual.
-You’ve probably been compensating for the changes in your hearing by turning up the volume on the radio and TV, unconsciously reading lips and even standing at the edge of group conversations, nodding your head in agreement and then turning to the person next to you to get them to repeat the conversation.
+You’ve probably been compensating for the changes in your hearing by turning up the volume on the radio and TV, unconsciously reading lips, and even standing at the edge of group conversations, nodding your head in agreement and then turning to the person next to you to have them repeat the conversation.

 There’s only one way to know for sure.
 Get your hearing tested — for free!

 Like your friends and family, your coworkers will probably be relieved not to have to continuously repeat themselves.
 Some may be curious why you got hearing aids, others may want to know more about them for themselves or family members.
 Given the smaller, very discrete size of the current generation of high tech hearing aids, your coworkers may only notice you seem more engaged, with higher energy levels and fewer questions.

 Straining to hear clearly at work all day is mentally and physically exhausting; hearing aids may help you enjoy work more and feel less isolated or down in the dumps about the daily fight to hear.
 Meetings, casual conversations in the office, and planning on the production floor all become easier and safer when you can hear what is going on around you.

 In addition, it is worth noting that untreated hearing loss has been linked to lower wages and increased unemployment.
 Think of hearing aids as an investment in your future and overall quality of life.

 Hearing aids are for old people